Expensify/App/contributingGuides/REACT_COMPILER.md

 #### This value may be mutated later, which could cause the value to change unexpectedly

-This usually happens when a value return from `useMemo` is later passed to some other function, and `react-compiler` doesn't know if the value will stay stable or be mutated.
+This usually happens when the value returned from `useMemo` is later passed to some other function, and `react-compiler` doesn't know if the value will stay stable or be mutated.

 ```ts
 // ❌ such code triggers the error